 Sixty & Better, is a non-profit organization that provides a wide range of programs and services that enable senior adults to live independently with dignity.
 Founded in 1967 with one senior center on Hemphill Street, the agency has grown to thirty (30) centers located throughout the county.
 One of the major programs of Sixty & Better is the Congregate Meal Program which has provided 235,500 delicious, nutritious hot meals to 6,000 seniors at the area senior centers throughout the year.
 Opportunities for active volunteer involvement in community service are afforded in 150 non-profit organizations through the RSVP program, as well as in the senior centers.
 The 2,348 volunteers have donated 262,363 hours of service to the community.
 The programs were created to provide services that address the nutritional, physical, informational/educational, and social needs of the seniors facing aging and isolation.

-group of ladies who meet every Monday here at the center and make clothing for
+We are a group who meet every Monday here at the center and make clothing for

-the girls of Castleberry elementary schools who need them.
+the kids of Castleberry elementary schools who need them.

 be gladly accepted and used to put happy smiles on the faces of a lot of little